EyasuTeshome/shifttracker/job-search/understanding-the-recruitment-process.md

 - Test performance (online or take-home)
 - Live interviews

-By takins specific actions, you can increase your chances of moving forward.
-Complete [this quiz](https://docs.google.com/forms/d/e/1FAIpQLScMJfJhQdDEdQ4BD6VIOXz9zGTjWFWloiLgtxaIqvtYYD4Z0A/viewform?usp=sf_link) to identify these activities.
+By taking specific actions, you can increase your chances of moving forward.

+**Complete [this quiz](https://docs.google.com/forms/d/e/1FAIpQLScMJfJhQdDEdQ4BD6VIOXz9zGTjWFWloiLgtxaIqvtYYD4Z0A/viewform?usp=sf_link) to identify these activities.**

 ------